gvwilson/sensibleadventures/maddy-roo/in-heck-outline.md

   - See Mouse briefly ("Look, you saved *it*")
   - Ends with the arrival of the Prosecutors

-- Chapter 2: The Prosecutors
+- Episode 2: The Prosecutors
-  - Shaper Blazes and her motley spaghetti Western crew arrive
+  - Shaper Blazes and her motley crew arrive
+    - A bot named Mule carrying them and all their gear
   - Mayor Lupus apologizes, but anything involving weapons is a matter for the Prosecutors
     - is deferential without cringing
   - Shaper Leaf's response is cool